NFFT/nfft/CONVENTIONS.md

 style.
 A refactoring of already existing lines is not required.
 Should the change affect already existing sections of the file, they should be refactored such that they apply the chosen style.
-If a change affects lines which already apply one the styles above, the change should follow the convention of the already existing lines.
+If a change affects lines which already apply one of the styles above, the change should follow the convention of the already existing lines.